No. 3 Cello

-Richard Birchall is one of the UK's most versatile young musicians, pursuing a varied and colourful career as cellist, composer, arranger and lyricist.
-As a member of the Philharmonia Orchestra Richard performs regularly in the great concert halls of the world; his solo and chamber work has ranged from Wigmore Hall to the catwalk at London Fashion Week.
+Richard pursues a varied and colourful career as cellist, composer, arranger and orchestrator.
+As a member of the Philharmonia Orchestra he performs regularly in the great concert halls of the world; he has appeared as Guest Principal cello with the Philharmonia, Royal Philharmonic Concert Orchestra, Northern Sinfonia and Irish Chamber Orchestra, and as concertmaster of the London Cello Orchestra.
+Richard’s solo and chamber work has ranged from Wigmore Hall to the catwalk at London Fashion Week.
+He is a founder member of cello octet Cellophony – now firmly established as the UK’s leading cello ensemble – and cellist of the Minerva Piano Trio.